-Techsch.com is a knowledge tome forged in June 2020.
-It was magically crafted on an overclocked Intel i5-2500k desktop in a humble 4-room HDB home in Singapore, Asia during stay-home notice due to COVID-19.
-This vast chronicle consists of 3 large volumes – Blog, Reviews and Tutorials.
+TechSch.com is a knowledge tome forged in June 2020.
+It was magically crafted on an overclocked Intel i5-2500k desktop in a humble 4-room HDB home in Singapore, Asia, during stay-home notice due to COVID-19.
+This vast chronicle consists of 3 significant volumes – Blog, Reviews and Tutorials.

-Blog is anything about ‘I’ and that includes my daily rants and excitement.
+- The blog is anything about ‘I’, and that includes my daily rants and excitement.

-Reviews is love hate relationship towards a certain software and web services.
+- Reviews are a love-hate relationship towards specific software and web services.

-Tutorials is to give myself bragging rights to show off my IT abilities to the world.
+- Tutorials are to give me bragging rights to show off my IT abilities to the world.

-I’m a full stack software developer with 12+ years of Linux system administration in maintaining server and network infrastructure for web applications.
-I have some experience in AWS and Google cloud especially in the EC2 compute engine department and possess interests in server security practices.
-I had worked in data centre environment and don’t mind hands-on technical responsibilities.
+I’m a full-stack software developer with 12+ years of Linux system administration in maintaining server and network infrastructure for web applications.
+I have some experience in AWS and Google cloud, especially in the EC2 compute engine department and possess interests in server security practices.
+I have worked in a data centre environment and don’t mind hands-on technical responsibilities.

 A gamer.
 A long time ago, my dad kept the PS/2 keyboard in a duffel bag and secured it to a 4-legged folding table in the master bathroom.
-My bro and I carried the table to the room where our 386 DOS PC was, unzipped the duffel bag to let out the cable to connect to PC and enter the DOS game Serf City before moving the table back to its original location.
-We were too young to think of the consequences and our grandmother betrayed us to dad at end of day.
+My brother and I carried the table to the room where our 386 DOS PC was, unzipped the duffel bag to let out the cable connect to the PC and entered the DOS game Serf City before moving the table back to its original location.
+We were too young to think of the consequences, and our grandmother betrayed us to dad at the end of the day.
 While my old-time favourite is Ragnarok, I still play MechWarrior Online and World of Warships these days.

 Hard or soft.
 I’m neither an infrastructure, network or system engineer.
-But I understand the IT architecture behind a company; how patch panel and switches are connected; configure and administer Linux and Windows server.
+But I understand the IT architecture behind a company, how patch panels and switches are connected, administer Linux and Windows servers.
 I’m neither a database administrator, DevOps engineer or web designer.
-But, I can work with MySQL database; write applications and design website with LEMP.
+But, I can work with MySQL database, write applications and design websites with LEMP.
 The only thing I can’t boost about is being related to DevOps.
 So which side should I belong to?

-Strengths and Weakness.
+Strengths and Weaknesses.
 I’m bad at money management as I ‘donated’ much to soccer betting.
-I’m a bad cook, in fact, I don’t cook at all.
-I don’t take care of my diet and I just eat whatever I like.
-I’m a lousy gamer paying for cheats subscription and buying game credits with real money.
+I’m a terrible cook; in fact, I don’t cook at all.
+I don’t take care of my diet, and I eat whatever I like.
+I’m a lousy gamer paying for cheats subscriptions and buying game credits with real money.
 I’m a forgetful person because I don’t remember anything that happened before yesterday.
 On a very, very serious note, I’m a lousy husband as I spend more time with my desktop than my wife and kids. ='(

 (let’s save the strengths for another time)